willend/McCode/doc/README.md

 ```
 usage: mcdoc [-h] [--install] [--dir DIR] [--manual] [--comps] [--web] [--verbose] [searchterm]

 Generates html docpages from mccode instrument and component files.
-A docpage is generated for every
+A docpage is generated
-instrument and component file, and an overview page is written and browsed.
-The default behaviour is to
+for every instrument and component file, and an overview page is written and browsed.
-(generate and) open the overview documentation page.
-Specify a directory to add local results, and a
+The default behaviour is to (generate and) open the overview documentation page.
-search term for filtered or specific file results.
+Specify a directory to add local results, and a search term to filter for specific files.

 positional arguments:
   searchterm         search filter or .instr/.comp file